ValentinaPy/valentinapy.github.io/_pages/about.md

 * Jan.
 2023: Invited talk at the [UT Austin Seminar on "Social Implications and Impact of NLP"](https://jessyli.com/courses/lin393_s23).
 * Jul.
 2022: Co-organized the [UnImplicit workshop](https://unimplicit2022.github.io/) at NAACL-2022.

+### Meetings
+If you would like to set up a meeting with me to chat about things like research, mentorship etc. you can use [this link](https://cal.com/valentinap) to schedule one.

 ### Misc
 Besides this I love rowing (currently at Lake Washington Rowing Club) and going to the "cinemathèque".
 My Erdős number is 3 (Paul Erdős → Noga Alon → Ido Dagan → Me) and my Kevin Knight number is 2 (Kevin Knight → Yejin Choi → Me).